hlry/Pet-Adoption/README.md

 ![Screenshot](/public/assets/images/homepage-screenshot.png?raw=true)

 ## Features
-Utilizes javascript, node, npm (including Inquire), and markdown formats to bring you the README of your dreams.
+Utilizes javascript, node, npm, MySQL2, sequelize, express, handlebars, bulma, dotenv, and heroku to bring you a full stack, responsive website to maintain and update a database of adoptable cats and dogs.

 ## Installation
 Clone this project from GitHub to your local machine.